RadhikaG/markdown-magic/README.rst

 for whichever meme template you want to use, and markdown-magic will detect which template to use on its own.

-The markdown-magic currently supports the following meme templates:
+Markdown-magic currently supports the following meme templates:

 * Lord of the Rings Boromir - "One does not simply"
 * The Most Interesting Man in the World - "I don't always... when I do"